yashfa157/Interactive-Edge-Detection-UI/README.md

 ## Project Description

 This project provides a hands-on visual understanding of how edge detection algorithms work and how their parameters affect the results.
-It is designed for educational and experimental use in computer vision courses.

 ---